23 people are interested

 The Coach is a volunteer position that works with a team of coaches to facilitate

 the Girls on the Run curriculum to program participants.
-This position entails approximately three-four hours per week for an 8 to 10-week commitment.
+This position entails approximately three-four hours per week for a 10-week commitment.

 - Must be at least 21 years old

 - CPR and First Aid certified (paid for)